Pesto Gnocchi

 Serving Suggestions

-Elevate the dinner spread by pairing the pesto gnocchi with a rich and savory Lentil Bolognese, generously ladled over your favorite pasta.
-Garnish with fresh parsley and a sprinkle of vegan Parmesan cheese for a satisfying and wholesome meal that’s sure to please.
+Elevate the dinner spread by pairing the pesto gnocchi with a rich and savory lentil bolognese, generously ladled over your favorite pasta.
+Garnish with fresh parsley and a sprinkle of vegan parmesan cheese for a satisfying and wholesome meal that’s sure to please.

 Plus, don’t miss our round-up of the best vegan pasta recipes on the planet.